-- Evaluate outstanding receivables and advances to affiliates and design collection program to improve the Company's financial status.
-The Board will also evaluate calling for the remaining stock subscription as source of fund. - Evaluate existing mining companies on which the Company may acquire or invest.
-The Board is currently eyeing for one mining company with existing Mining Product sharing Agreement (MPSA) with the Department of Energy and National Resources (DENR) Mines and Geosciences Bureau.
+- Evaluate outstanding receivables and advances to related parties and design collection program to improve the Company's financial status.
+The Board will also evaluate calling for the remaining stock subscription as source of fund. - Outline business target projects, including of which, is possible investment in mining industry apart from gas and oil exploration.
+The board is currently evaluating their short listed mining companies.
+Negotiations with potential business partners will be in place in the next twelve months. - Determine manpower requirements if acquiring a mining company will materialize.

-The Company's management believes that such financial support and management plan are sufficient to provide the Company the ability to continue as a going concern.
+The Company's management believes that the financial support and its business plans are sufficient to provide the Company the ability to continue as a going concern.
 Accordingly, the financial statements have been prepared on a going concern basis.